hugoazevedo-docker/fhr-node-python/README.md

 # golang-hdi-devcontainer

 Tests:
-- devcontainer with this docker image: `ubuntu:22.04` works on my machine
+- `000` devcontainer with this docker image: `ubuntu:22.04` works on my machine, but not on GH Codespaces